 Half of all children in the MENAP region fail to reach a basic level of learning in primary school, compared with 37 percent in the world.

-and all countries in the region fall below the average.
-UNICEF suggests that traditional teacher-centered approaches, rote learning, and outdated curricula contribute to the shortcomings in the development of skills needed for lifelong learning and employability.
+According to UNICEF,5 most MENAP countries perform near the bottom in international assessments, such as PIRLS6 and TIMSS,7 and all countries in the region fall below the average.
+UNICEF suggests that traditional teacher-centered approaches, rote learning, and outdated curricula contribute to the shortcomings in the development of skills needed for lifelong learning and employability.8

-On average, in MENAP countries that participated in the 2018 PISA survey, 70 percent of schools gave students access to the internet, a level below that of the OECD’s members and partners.
+On average, in MENAP countries that participated in the 2018 PISA survey, 70 percent of schools gave students access to the internet, a level below that of the OECD’s members and partners.12 Teachers in the region had access to fewer internet-linked computers at school, and fewer students had access to the internet and to a computer for schoolwork at home.13 A key issue that emerged in Pakistan in particular is that parents (and communities more generally) do not consider digital literacy a top priority.14

 COVID-19 has disrupted the region’s educational landscape

 The COVID-19 pandemic has not only intensified preexisting challenges and accelerated trends but also created the impetus for change.
-In the world as a whole, the number of children physically absent from school increased from 258.0 million in 2018 to 1.2 billion in 2020, including almost 100.0 million in the Middle East and North Africa.
+In the world as a whole, the number of children physically absent from school increased from 258.0 million in 2018 to 1.2 billion in 2020, including almost 100.0 million in the Middle East and North Africa.16 Every country in the region has been affected by the pandemic, to a greater or lesser extent, so many students cannot attend school, and some had limited or no access to live instruction during the lockdown phase.17 Since the pandemic’s start, schools in the region have been fully or partially closed for an average of more than ten months—ranging from 4.5 in Egypt to more than 14 in Iraq.18

 An opportunity to reimagine the region’s educational systems